Zadag/RBH-website/frontend/README.md

 - #### Other Operating Systems
   You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).

+- #### Install packages

+  Once you have node and npm installed run the following command to install dependencies

+      $ npm i

+  Run the following to launch the frontend.
+Navigate to the provided URL to view the site.

+      $ npm run dev

 ## 🚀 Project Structure